MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-323-Appraisals/subpart-A-Appraisals-Generally/section-323.2.md

 (3) The use of real property or interests in property as security for a loan or investment, including mortgage-backed securities.

+(k) Residential real estate transaction means a real estate-related financial transaction that is secured by a single 1-to-4 family residential property.

-(k) *State certified appraiser* means any individual who has satisfied the requirements for certification in a State or territory whose criteria for certification as a real estate appraiser currently meet the minimum criteria for certification issued by the Appraiser Qualifications Board of the Appraisal Foundation.
+(l) *State certified appraiser* means any individual who has satisfied the requirements for certification in a State or territory whose criteria for certification as a real estate appraiser currently meet the minimum criteria for certification issued by the Appraiser Qualifications Board of the Appraisal Foundation.
 No individual shall be a State certified appraiser unless such individual has achieved a passing grade upon a suitable examination administered by a State or territory that is consistent with and equivalent to the Uniform State Certification Examination issued or endorsed by the Appraiser Qualifications Board.
 In addition, the Appraisal Subcommittee must not have issued a finding that the policies, practices, or procedures of a State or territory are inconsistent with title XI of FIRREA.
 The FDIC may, from time to time, impose additional qualification criteria for certified appraisers performing appraisals in connection with federally related transactions within its jurisdiction.

-(l) *State licensed appraiser* means any individual who has satisfied the requirements for licensing in a State or territory where the licensing procedures comply with title XI of FIRREA and where the Appraisal Subcommittee has not issued a finding that the policies, practices, or procedures of the State or territory are inconsistent with title XI.
+(m) *State licensed appraiser* means any individual who has satisfied the requirements for licensing in a State or territory where the licensing procedures comply with title XI of FIRREA and where the Appraisal Subcommittee has not issued a finding that the policies, practices, or procedures of the State or territory are inconsistent with title XI.
 The FDIC may, from time to time, impose additional qualification criteria for licensed appraisers performing appraisals in connection with federally related transactions within its jurisdiction.

-(m) *Tract development* means a project of five units or more that is constructed or is to be constructed as a single development.
+(n) *Tract development* means a project of five units or more that is constructed or is to be constructed as a single development.

-(n) *Transaction value* means: (1) For loans or other extensions of credit, the amount of the loan or extension of credit;
+(o) *Transaction value* means:

+(1) For loans or other extensions of credit, the amount of the loan or extension of credit;

 (2) For sales, leases, purchases, and investments in or exchanges of real property, the market value of the real property interest involved; and

 (3) For the pooling of loans or interests in real property for resale or purchase, the amount of the loan or market value of the real property calculated with respect to each such loan or interest in real property.

 [55 FR 33888, Aug.
 20, 1990, as amended at 57 FR 9049, Mar.
 16, 1992; 59 FR 29501, June 7, 1994; 83 FR 15036, Apr.
-9, 2018]
+9, 2018; 84 FR 53598, Oct.
+8, 2019]